Terms and Conditions of Offer for entry in the Academic Year

 Failure to enrol at the University of Roehampton

-If you have obtained a Tier 4 (General) Student Visa using a University of Roehampton Confirmation of Acceptance for Studies (CAS) but you do not enrol at the University in the term for which your offer is valid, or if you enrol at the University and subsequently withdraw from your programme at any time, the deposit and any additional fees you have paid in advance are both non-refundable and non-transferable.
+If you have obtained a Student route visa using a University of Roehampton Confirmation of Acceptance for Studies (CAS) but you do not enrol at the University in the term for which your offer is valid, or if you enrol at the University and subsequently withdraw from your programme at any time, the deposit and any additional fees you have paid in advance are both non-refundable and non-transferable.
 The only partial exceptions to this regulation are the two following situations, in which the deposit amount is still non-refundable and non-transferable, but any additional pre-payment you have made, less any additional fees which are due at the time of withdrawal, would be refunded or transferred as indicated below:

-Transfer to another Tier 4 registered University
+Transfer to another Student route registered University

 Withdrawal to return home